alexellis/funker-dispatch/README.md

 Usage:
 ======

 Make sure your nodes are running Docker 1.13-rc or newer.
-A quick upgrade can be to untar the docker binaries straight over the top of a 1.12 installation from `curl -sSL get.docker.com |sh`.
+A quick upgrade can be to untar the Docker binaries from the [Releases page](https://github.com/docker/docker/releases) straight over the top of a 1.12 installation from `curl -sSL get.docker.com |sh`.

 ```
 git clone https://github.com/alexellis/funker-dispatch